 FCS RND Generation of random numbers

-FCS RND.1 Generation of random numbers requires that random numbers meet a defined quality metric.
+FCS_RND.1 Generation of random numbers requires that random numbers meet a defined quality metric.

 Management: FCS_RND.1

+There are no management activities foreseen.

 Audit: FCS_RND.1

+There are no actions defined to be auditable.

 FCS_RND.1 Quality metric for random numbers

+Hierarchical to: No other components.

+Dependencies: No dependencies.

-FCS_RND.1.1 The TSF shall provide a mechanism to generate random numbers that meet [assignment: a defined quality metric].
+FCS_RND.1.1 The TSF shall provide a mechanism to generate random numbers that meet [assignment: a defined quality metric ].

-5.3 Authentication Proof of Identity (FIA API)
+5.3 Authentication Proof of Identity (FIA\API)

-To describe the IT security functional requirements of the TOE a sensitive family (FIA_API) of the Class FIA (Identification and authentication) is defined here.
+To describe the IT security functional requirements of the TOE a sensitive family (FIA\API) of the Class FIA (Identification and authentication) is defined here.
 This family describes the functional requirements for the proof of the claimed identity for the authentication verification by an external entity where the other families of the class FIA address the verification of the identity of an external entity.

 Application note: The other families of the Class FIA describe only the authentication verification of users' identity performed by the TOE and do not describe the functionality of the user to prove their identity.
-The following paragraph defines the family FIA_API in the style of the Common Criteria part 2 (cf. [3]], chapter "Extended Components definition (ASE_ECD)") from a TOE point of view.
+The following paragraph defines the family FIA\API in the style of the Common Criteria part 2 (cf. [2]], chapter "Extended Components definition (ASE\ECD)") from a TOE point of view.

-FIA_API Authentication Proof of Identity
+FIA\API Authentication Proof of Identity